ThomasKaiser/sbc-bench/README.md

 **Important:** to get throttling notifications running a kernel with `CONFIG_CPU_FREQ_STAT=y` is needed since otherwise cpufreq statistics are not available.
 And this will not work on Raspberries since there [cpufreq driver has not the slightest idea what's going on](https://github.com/raspberrypi/linux/issues/2512#issuecomment-382703153).

+And all of this doesn't work reliably on `x86_64`.
+Here you need to check `7-zip`, `cpuminer` or `stockfish` scores.
+If they got lower during execution your device ran into thermal or powercapping issues.

 ### Unattended execution

 If `sbc-bench` should benchmark in an automated fashion then exporting `MODE=unattended` prior to execution will prevent warning dialogs but of course `sbc-bench` will still check whether average load or CPU utilization is too high and refuse to start since benchmarking a busy system is useless.